Luckin Coffee Crashes 76% Thursday: What You Need To Know

 Luckin Coffee admitted to fraudulent accounting practices on Thursday.

 The company greatly overstated its 2019 revenues.
-As a result the stock plummeted 76%.
+As a result, the stock plummeted 76%.

 Here's how you can avoid getting trapped in this sort of stock in the future.